78yoni78/Typeliss/README.md

 ##### Typeliss types and patterns

-A pattern usually a function or a string.down
+A pattern is usually a function or a string.

 * If it is a function, apply the function to the input.
 If it returned `some: value`, then the output is `value`.
 If it returned `none: ()`, then the pattern failed.
 * If it is a string, then if the input is a wrapper with a name equal to the string, matches and output is the value of the wrapper`